-1. Install new seat 1 on motorcycle, insert hat bushing (A) into slot under rear of seat and slide seat forward, ensuring that tabs (B) engage slots on new seat.
+To install new seat 1 on motorcycle, insert hat bushing (A) into slot under rear of seat and slide seat forward, ensuring that tabs (B) engage slots on new seat.
 Do not allow seat mount brackets to contact rear fender.